Meme1079/PsychEngineDiscussions/README.md

 11. IM NOT ACCEPTING ANYTHING LIKE (Ban this guy!!!)
 IF IT WAS DONE OUTSIDE MY DISCUSSIONS
 12. No T r o l l i n g
 13. No expose or drama
+14. Any leaking of personnal information will get you reported & banned

 Any failure of respecting these rules can result of being banned (sometimes PERMANENTLY) for my discussions or/and being reported to Github itself